Israel-Adeniba/Phishing-Analysis/README.md

 - Initial triage: Quickly assess and prioritize according to potential threat level.
 Determine the appropriate level of response, timing of response and allocation of resources for further analysis. <br />
 <br />

 - Analyze the email header: Examine the header for details about the sender's identity, mail servers, and the path the email took.
 The header contains important metadata that can be used to analyze and assess details like spoofed sender addresses, malicious IP addresses, and other anomalies.
-True origin can be identified and authenticity chckeded <br />
+True origin can be identified and authenticity checked <br />
 <br />

 - Analyze the email body: Scrutinize the content for suspicious language, errors, formatting, call to action, requests for sensitive information, or any other social enginring red flags like scarcity, urgency, authority, trust etc.  <br />